jperez3/digitalocean-tf/t1/README.md

 As you can see, the `droplet.tf` file is empty right now, you will now start to write your first bit of terraform.

 In the pre-flight, you created an SSH key and uploaded it to DigitalOcean.
 If you want to load that SSH key onto a new droplet, you will need to perform a lookup on DigitalOcean to find that key.
-In terraform land this is known as a "data resource."
+In Terraform-land this is known as a "data resource."
 Below you will see the data resource lookup which is needed prior to creating the droplet.
 Add this definition to your `droplet.tf` file

 ```hcl
 data "digitalocean_ssh_key" "root" {